jethrojones/jethrojones.github.io/_posts/2014-02-05-life-in-russia.md

 ![rusty pipes]({{ site.url }}/assets/Russia 0033.jpg)

-Water after they turned the hot water back on after summer (yes, we did not have hot water in the summer):
+Water after they turned the hot water back on after summer (yes, we did not have hot water in the summer).
+We washed our white shirts in this water:

 ![dirty water]({{ site.url }}/assets/Russia 0039.jpg)